-We frequently hear from older cooks that they gave up on cast iron because it's too heavy.
-The Crucible handle sleeves go a long way at mitigating the burden of heavy cookware.
+We frequently hear from older cooks that they gave up on cast iron cookware because it's just too heavy.
+The Crucible Cookware Silicone Hot Handle sleeves go a long way towards mitigating the burden of heavy cookware.
 Having the dependable grip of silicone on both the handle and tab of a combo cooker is helpful for all users, even the brawny baker.
-Additionally, cutting the weight borne in half by using two hands effectively doubles the insulation duration — a definite plus given this model's moderate thickness.
+Additionally, using two hands effectively doubles the insulation duration — a definite plus given this model's moderate thickness.

 Why You Should Trust Us

 This review began with an exhaustive investigation of the pot holder market and what distinguishes this type of heat protection equipment from oven mitts and gloves.
 We analyzed over 100 products and pored through consumer comments.
 After much consideration, we culled the candidates down to eight products, purchasing them for in-house testing.
 Our team then designed and executed basic but revealing tests primed by our knowledge of the safety issues specific to culinary hot work.

 Our research team consists of professional baker, barista, and café manager Michelle Powell and obsessive home baker and cast iron crusader Nick Miley.
 This duo has over 30 years of culinary experience.
 Whether it's baking quiche for a lazy Sunday brunch or hustling in an artisanal bakery for the weekend rush, these two are extremely familiar with kitchen hot work.

 Our analysis is broken down into five metrics that collectively define a quality pot holder.
 Namely, these are insulation, construction/durability, and convenience/ versatility.
 The details of these evaluations and the top-performing products are discussed in detail below.